MrBoomDeveloper/BinactyAndroid/README.md

     - Fix movement to the space when player is near of walls
     - Stuck position escaping
     - Try to defense
-    - Random glitches to look like a human
     - Random personalities
   - More maps:
     - More blocks